 - Laundry services where you give the hostel or the laundromat your dirty clothes and they come back clean – the feeling of wearing freshly pressed clothing is awesome.
 Pick a time when you are going to be staying in one place for a bit so you aren’t freaking out if your laundry gets delayed (it happens) and you need to catch a flight the next morning

-- You’ve hit the laundry jackpot when your accommodation offers FREE LAUNDRY SERVICES (First Hotel Taipei and Morning Glory Hostel in Puerto Ayora for the win!)
+- You’ve hit the laundry jackpot when your accommodation offers FREE LAUNDRY SERVICES (First Hotel Taipei and Morning Glory Hostel [affiliate link] in Puerto Ayora for the win!)

 - I think you should bring clothes that you are comfortable wearing multiple times on a long term trip, but I would leave the very precious, delicate and easily wrinkled stuff back home because sometimes stuff does go missing, or you get a stray red sock that stains everything, and you don’t want that to ruin your trip